 244 M Hildebrandt, 'Extraterritorial Jurisdiction to Enforce in Cyberspace?
 Bodin, Schmitt, Grotius in Cyberspace', (2013) 63 U To L J 196, 222-4.
+Hildebrandt observes new spatio-temporal order that is reproduced through insertions in multiple territorial sites.
+245

-Hildebrandt observes that cyberspace is 'a common good that cannot be separated from the territorial landscape it pervades,' a combination of online and offline spatiality that renders the boundaries of territory liquid.
+A post-territorial spatiality, even if it is imbricated with the territorial, is also a post-national spatiality, as in the Westphalian concept, the notion of territory is co-extensive with the notion of the nation-state.
+When territory is no longer the spatial jurisdictional linchpin, one may even be left to wonder what role there still is for the state and state regulation.
+Some private law scholars, of which Peer Zumbansen could be considered as the flag-bearer, rather than conceptualizing forms of extraterritorial state jurisdiction, have posited that de-territorialization and the ascendancy of social space necessarily implies a loss of relevance for legal norms, classically conceived as territorial state-sanctioned regulation, in social interactions.
+These norms would gradually be replaced by social norms developed by private actors partaking in the same, self-regulating transnational commuthat cyberspace is 'a common good that cannot be separated from the territorial landscape it pervades', a combination of online and offline spatiality that renders the boundaries of territory liquid.
 Drawing on the work of J Cohen, 'Cyberspece As/And Space', (2007) 107 Col L Rev 210, she suggests using the term 'heterotopian' spatiality, distinguishing it from utopian spatiality, pursuant to which cyberspace is fundamentally different from territory, and isotopian spatiality, pursuant to which territoriality can accommodate cyberspace.
-See for a representative of the utopian school: DR Johnson and D Post, 'Law and Borders - The Rise of Law in Cyberspace', (1996) 48 Stan L Rev 1367, noting a 'legally significant border between cyberspace and the 'real world''.
-For a representative of the isotopian school, arguing that the Internet is not beyond territorial control: J Goldsmith, 'Against Cyberanarchy, (1998) 45 U Chi L Rev 1199, 1240.
+See for a representative of the utopian school: DR Johnson and D Post, 'Law and Borders - The Rise of Law in Cyberspace', (1996) 48 Stan L Rev 1367, noting a 'legally significant border between cyberspace and the "real world".
+For a representative of the isotopian school, arguing that the Internet is not beyond territorial control: J Goldsmith, 'Against Cyberanarchy', (1998) 45 U Chi L Rev 1199, 1240.

-245 S Sassen, Territory, Authority, Rights: From Medieval to Global Assemblages (Princeton University Press 2006) 378, 386 (defining the new global assemblages, such as global financial markets, as novel spatio-temporal orders, which are partly inserted in, arise from, or inhabit the national/territorial, but which are not simply national). ibid 387 (referring to the emergence of a 'novel type of multisited territoriality' that is opposed to the territoriality of nation-state). ibid 381 (citing the 'partial unbundling of national space').
+245 S Sassen, Territory, Authority, Rights: From Medieval to Global Assemblages (Princeton University Press 2006) 378, 386 (defining the new global assemblages, such as global financial markets, as novel spatio-temporal orders, which are partly inserted in, arise from, or inhabit the national/territorial, but which are not simply national). ibid 387 (referring to the emergence of a 'novel type of multisited territoriality' that is opposed to the territoriality of the nation-state). ibid 381 (citing the 'partial unbundling of national space').

-P Zumbansen, 'Defining the Space of Transnational Law: Legal Theory, Global Governance and Legal Pluralism' in G Handl, J Zekoll and P Zumbansen (eds), Beyond Territoriality: Transnational Legal Authority in an Age of Globalization (Martinus Nijhoff Publishers 2012) 59-60.
-G-P Calliess and P Zumbansen, Rough Consensus and Running Code: A Theory of Transnational Private
+246 P Zumbansen, 'Defining the Space of Transnational Law: Legal Theory, Global Governance and Legal Pluralism', in G Handl, J Zekoll and P Zumbansen (eds), Beyond Territoriality: Transnational Legal Authority in an Age of Globalization (Martinus Nijhoff Publishers 2012) 59-60.